Associate Professor, Sociology, School of Leadership and Social Change

 - Sociology 3360F/G, Law and Social Inequality

 To be successful, the process of teaching and learning demands a commitment from both teacher and student.
 As an instructor, I strive to incorporate a mixture of pedagogical methods into my courses, including: lectures, student presentations and seminars, and individual or group projects.
+I am very much committed to integrating experiential learning into my classes.
 Wherever possible, students are invited to link classroom and community, by applying their sociological knowledge in real world settings.
 To get the most out of their educational experiences, students are encouraged to actively participate in their own learning by regularly engaging in critical reflection and commentary on course materials.

 - 2003 “Beyond Book Learning: Cultivating the Pedagogy of Experience through Field Trips” in the Journal of Experiential Education, Vol. 26, No. 1: 24-33.